DanielSuchy/reflexive-alternation-in-aphasia/corpus/README.md

 	*is_sem compatible is TRUE, is_anticausative is FALSE *these verbs were manually verified in the corpus, to make sure that the above is true final_lemmas.csv - final list of lemmas that will be used in the experiment.
-Manually created from candidate_lemmas.csv sentences.csv - list of sentences, that will be used in the experiment.
+Manually created from candidate_lemmas.csv sentence_group_1.csv - list of sentences, that will be used in the experiment.
+Based on final_lemmas.csv sentence_group_2.csv - list of sentences, that will be used in the experiment.
+Same as sentence_group_1, just with different subjects, objects.
 Based on final_lemmas.csv